annalisapaladino/STREL_test/TorCheck-main/README.md

 # `TorCheck` 🔥✅
-A fully-differentiable implementation of Signal Temporal Logic semantic trees based on PyTorch
+A fully-differentiable implementation of Spatio-Temporal Reach and Escape Logic (STREL) semantic trees based on PyTorch

 ## Install
 ```console